-- 3.1 Only the headteacher, or acting headteacher, can suspend or permanently exclude a pupil from school.
-A permanent exclusion will be taken as a last resort. - 3.2 Our school is aware that off-rolling is unlawful.
+- 3.1 Only the principal, or acting principal, can suspend or permanently exclude a pupil from school.
+A permanent exclusion will be taken as a last resort. - 3.2 Our academy is aware that off-rolling is unlawful.
 Ofsted defines off-rolling as: